Thewhey-Brian/ADNI_Tools/README.md

 A csv file with map for ADNI tables.

 ## Note:
-If your connection is unstable, you could break down the full table into several smaller tables (by changing the start and end points of the for loop).
+If your internet connection is unstable, you could break down the full table into several smaller tables (by changing the start and end points of the for loop).